 Article 5.

-Voted to apply for, accept, and expend any federal, state, or private grant monies on behalf of the Town and to authorize the Town Treasurer with approval of the Selectboard to borrow in anticipation of reimbursement, or take any other action relative thereto.
+Voted to apply for, accept, and expend any federal, state, or private grant monies on behalf of the Town and to authorize the Town Treasurer with approval of the Selectboard to borrow in anticipation of reimbursement.

 Moderator declared article passed in the affirmative